stancl/payu_opencart_3/README.md

 ## Installation

 [Download this repo as a zip](https://github.com/stancl/payu_opencart_3/archive/refs/heads/master.zip), extract the folder, and then compress the *contents of that folder* into a new zip that ends in `.ocmod.zip`.
 Meaning: `install.xml` should be at the root of the zip file.

+Alternatively, you can clone the repo and run `./build.sh` (if you're on Mac/Linux) to create `payu.ocmod.zip`.

 ## Customer notifications